kasteway/Natural_Language_Processing/README.md

 ---
 ### Sentiment Analysis:

-Each of these areas adds a layer of sophistication to traditional sentiment analysis, allowing for a more nuanced and detailed understanding of the sentiments expressed in text data.
+Sentiment analysis is a text classification application that determines teh overall sentiment of a document.
+Each of the following areas adds a layer of sophistication to traditional sentiment analysis, allowing for a more nuanced and detailed understanding of the sentiments expressed in text data.

 ##### Subjectivity Detection: